sst/sst/www/docs/learn/make-updates.md

 }));
 ```

-The `useTypedMutation` hook is similar to the `useTypedQuery` hook that we covered in the last chapter.
-It allows us to send mutations that are defined in TypeScript.
-We are calling the `addComment` mutation that we added back in the [Queries and Mutations](queries-and-mutations.md#create-a-new-mutation) chapter.
+The `useTypedMutation` hook is similar to the `useTypedQuery` hook that we covered in the [last chapter](render-queries.md#typesafe-graphql-client).
+It allows us to send mutations that are defined using TypeScript.
+Here we are calling the `addComment` mutation that we added back in the [Queries and Mutations](queries-and-mutations.md#create-a-new-mutation) chapter.

 This query takes two arguments; `text` and `articleID`.
-This will be sent it when the user submits the comments form.
+This will be sent when the user submits the comments form.
 So let's define a type called `CommentForm` for it.

 <ChangeText>